HSF/hsf.github.io/_gsocproposals/2020/proposal_ATLAS-Visualization.md

 Interactive visualization is a key tool in High Energy Physics (HEP).
 Not only interactively visualizing data from particle collisions helps in understanding the physics involved in the interactions between fundamental particles; it is also a necessary tool to explore and verify the correctness of the detailed geometry description of the experimental apparatus, which is needed to correctly reconstruct collision data.

-In the [ATLAS Experiment](https://atlas.cern) at [CERN](https://home.cern), interactive 3D visualization is typically performed with the use of an in-house tool running within the experiment's framework, [VP1](http://atlas-vp1.web.cern.ch/atlas-vp1/home/), which is also used to produce all the [iconic 3D images](https://twiki.cern.ch/twiki/bin/view/AtlasPublic/EventDisplayRun2Physics) of particle collisions detected with the ATLAS detector.
-Recently, a light version of that visualization tool has been also developed as part of the modernization effort of the ATLAS [geometry description software](https://gitlab.cern.ch/GeoModelDev/), with a strong focus on the visualization of geometry data.
+In the [ATLAS Experiment](https://atlas.cern) at [CERN](https://home.cern), interactive 3D visualization is typically performed with the use of an in-house tool running within the experiment's framework, [VP1](http://atlas-vp1.web.cern.ch/atlas-vp1/home/).
+VP1 is the primary 3D event display for the ATLAS experiment, and has been used to produce some of the [iconic 3D images](https://twiki.cern.ch/twiki/bin/view/AtlasPublic/EventDisplayRun2Physics) of recent physics research successes at CERN, such as the Nobel-prize winning discovery of the [Higgs boson](https://atlas.cern/updates/atlas-feature/higgs-boson).
+VP1 is also used to debug physics analysis, the experiment geometry description, and reconstruction and simulation techniques, and so is a vital tool for many ATLAS developers and physicists.
+Recently, as part of the modernization effort of the ATLAS [geometry description software](https://gitlab.cern.ch/GeoModelDev/), a light version of VP1 has been developed, with a strong focus on the visualization of geometry data; it is used solely for geometry debugging and, as a consequence, it has less dependencies and is also easier to use and develop for.
 The new tool let ATLAS physicists and engineers interactively explore the geometry and check the correct description and placement of the volumes that compose the particle detector.

 Current visualization tools in ATLAS, however, are based on old graphics libraries (OpenInventor/[Coin](https://bitbucket.org/Coin3D/coin/src/default/) and [SoQt](https://bitbucket.org/Coin3D/soqt)), which do not exploit the graphics and computing power of current GPUs and lack modern graphics algorithms.
 As the [Visualization](https://arxiv.org/abs/1811.10309) section of the *HSF Community White Paper* explained, the use of modern graphics libraries would open the way to new features and towards a better integration in  modern graphics pipelines.
 In additional to that---and probably more importantly---, the use of modern software libraries and techniques would also help the HEP experiments to more accurately and faster develop new particle detectors and leverage the physics discovery potential.